-Diamond CNC Finger bits for stone fabrication (for cutting marble, granite, ceramics, and synthetic materials such as Lapitec, Dekton, or Neolith
+Diamond CNC Finger bits for stone fabrication (to work marble, granite, ceramics, and synthetic materials such as Lapitec, Dekton, or Neolith

-As with other types of CNC tools, the following general rule applies: use an electroplated finger bit when working materials such as stone and marble; choose a sintered-segment finger bit when working hard stones such as granite, lava stone, basalt, or quartz.
+As with other types of CNC tools, the following general rule applies: use an electroplated finger bit to work materials such as stone and marble; choose a sintered-segment finger bit to work hard stone such as granite, lava stone, basalt, or quartz.

 The bonding matrix is a very important factor when choosing the most appropriate sintered-segment finger bit.
-Choose the bond based on the material to be cut:
+The bond must be chosen based on the material to cut:

 - Use a very soft bond (FB23) when cutting quartz, engineered stone, ceramic, Dekton, Laminam, Lapitec, Neolith…

 - Use a soft bond (FB3) when cutting hard quartz

 - Use a medium hardness bond (FB2) when cutting medium-hardness materials

 - Use a hard bond (FB1) when cutting soft materials

 Our vast assortment of Diamond CNC Finger Bits is intended for CNC machines, fabrication centers, and radial-arm machines.

 Fingers bits are one of the most common CNC tools used being employed to mill material and cut any type of curve in stone.